top of page

 In other words, the rhetoric we are hearing today is not new.
 It follows a clear imperialistic pattern by Russia, the USSR & now Putin’s Russia even from his earliest days as Prime Minister (more to come in another post).

 Putin’s spin, however, contains a clear mixture of Soviet militarism, and Russian Orthodoxy, and is darkly tinted with a Russian Imperialist view of the world to justify the unjustifiable.
 The state uses this sense of Russian identity as a weapon & propaganda tool.
-As such, it is worth exploring.
+Elite signaling has a spillover effect into the population that can be seen and measured, for example in online spaces such as Telegram.
+Ergo, it is worth exploring.

 So what is Russkiy Mir?